Years of Experience

 Benefits and Perks

-Only two-fifths of survey participants at L-3 Communications enjoy paid vacation time, and just a fifth of respondents can take sick leave.
-A 401(k) program is available, and the vast majority of workers use it to save for retirement.
-Most respondents can count on health insurance, and a large number of workers have dental coverage as a benefit.
-Other privileges include life insurance, tuition reimbursement, a stock purchase plan, and a casual working environment.
+L-3 Communications lets only 42 percent take paid vacation and only 23 percent take sick leave.
+The vast majority of respondents save for retirement through L-3 Communications' 401(k) plan.
+A large number of respondents can count on health insurance, and a large number of employees have dental coverage as a benefit.
+Employees can also look forward to life insurance, tuition reimbursement, a stock purchase plan, and a casual working environment.